 - A monthly benefit for any dependant child(ren)

 What is the minimum contributory period?

-In order to be eligible for benefits after death, a person must have contributed to the CPP for one-third of the years in their contributory period, subject to a minimum of at least three years of contribution and a maximum of 10 years of contribution.
+In order to be eligible for the Canada Pension Plan Death Benefit, a person must have contributed to the CPP for one-third of the years in their contributory period, subject to a minimum of at least three years of contribution and a maximum of 10 years of contribution.

 What are the rules concerning the death benefit?

 The death benefit is a lump-sum benefit that is intended to help defray some of the costs resulting from death.
 The amount of the benefit is equal to six times the amount of the “calculated retirement pension” of the deceased contributor, to a maximum of $2,500.